 The idea is to share insights, explore the Gospel of John together, and benefit from group discussion of biblical principles.
 Some questions are designed to prompt you to analyze the facts regarding what's actually written.
-Others will guide you to discover a deeper meaning or context of the passage, or help you to discover a life lesson from the biblical principles we are studying.
+Others will guide you to discover a deeper meaning or context of the passage, or help you to discover a life lesson from the biblical principles we're studying.